rtmdrr/testSignificanceNLP/README.md

 The output of the script is the p-value of the statistical test and a statement on the significance of the result.

 ### Example
+You can use the two datasets resA.txt and resB.txt to run the following example:
 ```

 ```